CommunityVB/Community.VisualBasic/README.md

 ## Future

-Once project is the a solid state regarding **existing functionality**, will be considering new functionality to take things into the future.
+Once this project is at the "a solid state" stage regarding **existing functionality**, we will be considering new functionality to take things into the future.
 So if you have ideas that you think might be considered, please start the conversation in the discussions.

 ## Further Discussion